Anaconda Plan: Development of blockade

 The Anaconda Plan as proposed by Scott relied on the blockade, as he stated it, "to envelop the insurgent States and bring them to terms with less bloodshed than by any other plan."

 Insofar as he foresaw direct combat, it was to be more or less confined to the central thrust down the Mississippi River.
 Almost surely he did not anticipate the level of violence that it provoked.
 For that matter, the blockade itself had to be modified by events, provoking much of the bloodshed that he hoped to avoid.

 Scott's proposal for the blockade was not properly a strategy although it is often referred to as such by historians.
 It did not estimate the forces that would be needed to guard the at least 3000 mi of coastline in the seceded states.
 It did not consider an allocation of resources.
 It did not set out a timeline or even name points of particular concern.
-Much of that was later done by the Blockade Strategy Board, a group meeting at the request of the Navy Department but also with representatives from both the Army and the Treasury Department (Coast Survey).
+Much of that was later done by the Blockade Strategy Board, a group meeting at the request of the Navy Department, with representatives from the Army and the Treasury Department Coast Survey.
 (Note: According to historian Rowena Reed, much of the impetus for the Blockade Board came from Treasury Secretary Salmon P. Chase; the US Revenue Service, which would be strongly affected by the blockade, was a part of the Treasury Department.)

 During the summer of 1861, the board issued a series of reports recommending how best to maintain the blockade, taking into account the topography of the coast, the relative merits of the various southern ports, the opposition likely to be encountered, and the nature of the ships that would be used by both sides.
 The board recommendations concerning the Gulf Coast were rather rudimentary and largely ignored, but the blockade on the Atlantic coast followed their plan reasonably closely.